YoloNomy/YoloNomy.github.io/_thermo/statistical/classical.md

 - Entropy maximisation here is not yet related to 2nd principle.
 It is a way to derive $p_i$, coming from information theory.
 If you are skeptical about this, we will look much later at at other ways to derive $p_i$ without using $S$.
 - We assumed a discrete set of accessible energy level which is of course a simplification.
 We will gradually go beyond this simplification in the next lectures.
 However, the logic and the formula we derive above will remain extremely important.
-- In this class, we are now exclusively concerned with systems in thermal equilibrium.
-This is translated here by the fact that the probability distribution $p_i$ does not change with time.
-The system moves around its microstates, but the probability of each microstate always remain the same.
-After a long enough time, it will have explored all of it's accessible microstates.

 ### Restoring physical units